 Potential discrepancies

 When the inbound referral is accepted, the staff member is prompted to decide whether this is for an 'existing client' (the one created in step a) and merge the records.
-When this merge is accepted, both of the underlying cases are moved to the same client, so this client now actually adds two cases to the staff member's caseload count.
+If the staff member does NOT choose the original case already in the system, then this client now actually adds two cases to the staff member's caseload count.